-SUPPORT.
 Column 4 in Tables 4 and 5 present the expected efficiency of the two mechanisms.
 Permutation tests show that the expected efficiency of TTC is significantly higher than that of RSD: p = 0.004 (one-tailed) for the original treatment, p < 0.0001 (one-tailed) for the large treatment, and p = 0.004 (one-tailed) for the random treatment.

 Since both mechanisms are implemented as true one-shot games with a total of 480 independent observations, we can use an improved statistical estimator, the recombinant estimator (David Lucking-Reiley and Charles Mullin, 1999), to compare the mean efficiency.
 With recombinant estimation, one recombines the strategies of different players to compute what the outcomes would have been if players' grouping had been different.
-In RSD or TTC we have a total of $(5)^{12}$ different groups under the original and random treatment, and $(2)^{60}$ different groups under the large treatment.
-In the actual estimation we randomly generated two million groups (and one queue for each group) under each mechanism to estimate the mean $(\hat{\mu})$, variance (σ^2) and covariance (φ) of the data.
+In RSD or TTC we have a total of $(5)^{12}$ different groups under the original and random treatment, and $(10!/(5!5!))^{12}$ different groups under the large treatment.
+In the actual estimation we randomly generated two million groups (and one queue

-The permutation test, also known as the Fisher randomization test, is a nonparametric version of a difference of two means t-test (See, e.g., Sidney Siegel and N. John Castellan, Jr., 1988, p.95-100.).
-By pooling the 10 independent observations, the p-value is obtained as the exact probability of observing a separation between the two treatments as the one observed when the pooled observations are randomly divided into two equal sized groups.
-This test uses all of the information in the sample, thus has power-efficiency of 100%.
+12 The permutation test, also known as the Fisher randomization test, is a nonparametric version of a difference of two means t-test (see, e.g., Sidney Siegel and N. John Castellan, Jr., 1988, pp. 95-100).
+By pooling the ten independent observations, the p-value is obtained as the exact probability of observing a separation between the two treatments as the one observed when the pooled observations are randomly divided into two equal-sized groups.
+This test uses all of the information in the sample, thus has power efficiency of 100 percent.